-In this article, you will be introduced to the concept of Lean and 8 wastes in the process and different methods to identify the 8 wastes in the process, and how to eliminate, simplify, combine, automate, and parallel processing of activities.
-For any business, whether its output is a Product or Service, waste is an inherent part of the process and understanding Lean six sigma will help you in process improvement to achieve organizational goals.
+In this article, you will be introduced to the concept of Lean and 8 wastes in the process, different methods to identify the 8 wastes in the process, and how to eliminate 8 wastes of lean, simplify, combine, automate, and parallel processing of activities.
+For any business, whether its output is a Product or Service, waste is an inherent part of the process, and understanding Lean Six Sigma will help you in process improvement to achieve organizational goals.

 Let us discuss the nature of waste:

-- By the term “waste”, we do not mean the wastes come as a by-product of the process.
+- By the term “waste”, we do not mean the waste comes as a by-product of the process

 - We define waste as anything in the process which doesn’t add value to the product, or the customer is not willing to pay for it.